bogadrian/gatsby-final/src/posts/oct-2020/geo-data-in-a-mern-app.md

 All of them need geo data in order to work properly.

 Sometimes an app needs to know where the user is located.
-Netflix or Facebook uses heavily this feature.
+Netflix or Facebook use heavily this feature.

 Uber or some delivery food app etc., needs to know more than that.